Latest on COVID-19, including vaccine information - Shelby County Reporter

 To this point, the vaccine has mainly been available to health care workers, but the rollout for others to receive it has been set in motion.

 Beginning, Jan.
-28, the Shelby County Health Department will begin to offer COVID-19 vaccination clinics each Thursday for first responders, healthcare workers and those 75 and older.
+28, the Shelby County Health Department will begin to offer COVID-19 vaccination clinics each Thursday for first responders, health care workers and those 75 and older.

 To get vaccinated at the health department, you must have an appointment, which are limited and can be made by calling 205-664-2470